kilbot/WooCommerce-POS/readme.txt

 = DEMO =
 You can see a demo of the WooCommerce POS plugin in action by going to [http://woopos.com.au/pos](http://woopos.com.au/pos) with `login/pass` : `demo/demo`

+= REQUIREMENTS =
+WooCommerce POS uses IndexedDB to persist the product database on your computer or device. [http://www.w3.org/TR/IndexedDB/](IndexedDB) is currently a 'Candidate Recommendation' specification by the W3C and is not implemented by all browsers.
+To see if your browser is compatible please check [http://caniuse.com/indexeddb](caniuse.com).

+If your browser does not support IndexedDB, WooCommerce POS will degrade to using the product database on your server via the WooCommerce REST API.
+The Point of Sale system will still function but searching and filtering will be slower.
+Some planned features for WooCommerce POS will also only be available for browsers that support IndexdedDB.

 == Installation ==